 The CSA is an aggregate of all the provincial and territorial securities regulators in Canada.
-The CSA coordinates initiatives across the country but each securities regulator is responsible for handling complaints regarding securities violations in their respective jurisdictions.
+They coordinate initiatives across the country, but each securities regulator is responsible for handling complaints regarding securities violations in their respective jurisdictions.
 The provincial regulator in Ontario is the Ontario Securities Commission (OSC).

-The main objective of the CSA is to protect Canadian investors from fraudulent and improper investment practices while promoting fair and efficient capital markets through the creation of consistent securities regulations and policies.1 The CSA also provides a wide variety of educational materials, from explaining the stock markets to identifying investment scams.
+The main objective of the CSA is to protect Canadian investors from fraudulent and improper investment practices, while promoting fair and efficient capital markets through the creation of consistent securities regulations and policies.
+The CSA also provides a wide variety of educational materials, from explaining the stock markets to identifying investment scams.

 The CSA oversees IIROC, a non-governmental agency that has the power to create and enforce regulations.
 This is otherwise known as a self-regulatory organization (SRO).

-IIROC manages investment dealers (individual or firm that can sell investment products), advisors and the trading activity in the Canadian debt and equity markets.
-In the event of a violation, IIROC can impose fines and other disciplinary actions against the guilty party.2 Most IIROC regulated firms also participate in the Canadian Investor Protection Fund (CIPF).
+IIROC manages investment dealers (individuals or firms that can sell investment products), advisors, and the trading activity in the Canadian debt and equity markets.
+In the event of a violation, IIROC can impose fines and other disciplinary actions against the guilty party.
+Most IIROC regulated firms also participate in the Canadian Investor Protection Fund (CIPF).
 The CIPF covers individual investors in case the firm goes bankrupt.

 The second type of custodian is the trust company.
 Unlike a brokerage firm, its custodian services are separate from the investment advisory firm.
 Trust companies are regulated through the Office of The Superintendent of Financial Institutions (OSFI).

 OSFI aims to protect investors and implement policies and procedures to manage risks taken by these companies.
 In other words, OFSI monitors these companies to ensure they are in good shape financially.
-Similar to the CIPF, most OSFI regulated firms participate in the Canadian Deposit Insurance Company (CDIC) that guarantees funds subject to certain restrictions.3
+Similar to the CIPF, most OSFI regulated firms participate in the Canadian Deposit Insurance Company (CDIC) that guarantees funds subject to certain restrictions.